May 17, 2024

 It may happen that a task comes while the engine is busy, then it’s enqueued.

-For instance, while the engine is busy executing a script, a user may move their mouse causing mousemove, and setTimeout may be due and so on, these tasks form a queue, as illustrated on the picture above.
+For instance, while the engine is busy executing a script, a user may move their mouse causing mousemove, and setTimeout may be due and so on, these tasks form a queue, as illustrated in the picture above.

-Tasks from the queue are processed on “first come – first served” basis.
+Tasks from the queue are processed on a “first come – first served” basis.
 When the engine browser is done with the script, it handles mousemove event, then setTimeout handler, and so on.

 So far, quite simple, right?